bearcove/fopro/README.md

 ## Limitations

-  * Will only accept to negotiate http/2 over TLS (via CONNECT) right now
   * Very naive rules to decide if something is cachable (see sources) specifically, **fopro DOES NOT RESPECT `cache-control`, `vary`, ETC**.
   * The cache is boundless (both in memory and on disk)